 Perhaps my favorite aspect of this strange new take on the classic mall experience is the artwork.
 The SONO collection has delivered on its promise to display local and international art, yet still managed to defy expectations.
 It seems that each wall is plastered, floor to ceiling, in unique and oftentimes interactive art.
 The wide range of style and color should read as busy, but, though I definitely favored certain pieces, I felt the art as a whole came together to create a memorable viewing experience.

 Murals, light fixtures, and sculptures litter the walls and ceilings of every hallway.

 The SONO collection further differentiates itself from other malls in its decision to forego the traditional food court.
 Their lack of a central watering hole, so to speak, is made up for by abundant food-friendly space, and a variety of restaurants.
 In the warm weather, the mall is welcoming a variety of food truck vendors to the property.
 I paid a visit to Knot Norm’s seafood truck, the mobile location of a beloved SONO restaurant, for an afternoon snack.
 I decided to take the food up to the rooftop garden, yet another designated space for socialization.

 Overall, I enjoyed my experience at the SONO Collection.
-I have been awaiting its opening since construction was announced over two years ago, fascinated at the prospect of the country’s only new mall under construction just minutes away.
-While many aspects of this new shopping center seem strange and foreign, the SONO Collection seems confident in its success.
+I have been awaiting its opening since construction was announced over two years ago, fascinated by the prospect of the country’s only ground up mall under construction waiting just minutes away.
+While many aspects of this new shopping center feel strange and foreign, the SONO Collection seems confident in its future success.
 Wether for shopping, eating, studying, or simply spending time with friends, I would suggest checking out the SONO Collection.
 Even in our age of technology, there is still something to be said for supporting a face to face shopping experience.
 More so than that, the SONO Collection is a fascinating place to explore.
 See for yourself!